pharo-open-documentation/pharo-wiki/General/GithubActions.md

 We have seen in the previous section that [SmalltalkCI](https://github.com/hpi-swa/smalltalkCI) relies on a configuration file.
 We did a simple one to start, but there are more options available.
 We will cover them in this section.
-The full and up to date list is available in the [SmalltalkCI's README file](https://github.com/hpi-swa/smalltalkCI/blob/master/README.md).
+The full and up-to-date list is available in the [SmalltalkCI's README file](https://github.com/hpi-swa/smalltalkCI/blob/master/README.md).

 ### Load spec options

-In the previous example we declared a load spec with a baseline and a code directory.
+In the previous example, we declared a loading spec with a baseline and a code directory.
 But it is also possible to add more options:

 ```ston
 SCIMetacelloLoadSpec {